Information for EU/EEA applicants and students

-However, we would like to remind EU/EEA applicants and students that it is a requirement that you and any dependents living with you while you are studying the UK have comprehensive sickness insurance (CIS).
+However, we would like to remind EU/EEA applicants and students that it is a requirement that you and any dependants living with you while you are studying the UK have comprehensive sickness insurance (CIS).
 This requirement can be met by obtaining the free European Health Insurance Card (EHIC) from your home country.
 Find out how to apply for an EHIC from your country.

 An EHIC allows patients to access NHS services for urgent and immediately necessary treatment in much the same way as a UK resident, with the costs being recovered from the patients home State.
 However some exceptions exist for non-urgent elective or expensive discretionary treatments which will need to be paid for in advance of treatment.
 Some dental or optical treatment and pharmacy medicines prescribed by the doctor may also need to be paid for.

 If you are not entitled to an EHIC card or you can't renew it to cover the rest of your time studying in the UK, you should check if you are covered by a reciprocal agreement - you will need the documentation to prove it.

 If you are not covered by either an EHIC card or a reciprocal agreement, you are advised to buy comprehensive private health insurance cover.
 The university is unable to recommend any particular policies, but the Home Office guidance states that the policy must cover you (and your family members in the UK, if applicable) for the majority of risks while you are in the UK.

 Note: the definition of comprehensive sickness insurance does not include cash-back health schemes, or travel insurance policies.